11 May 2026

 Smaller brands will receive extended transition periods for some obligations under Article 19 of ESPR, but not indefinite exemptions.
 The destruction ban already applies to micro and small enterprises on the same timeline as larger brands, which is a signal of how the Commission intends to frame DPP obligations.

-What does that mean in practice?
-The regulation establishes minimum enforcement expectations: non-compliant products can be blocked from sale in the EU, and member states must establish “effective, proportionate, and dissuasive” penalties.
-Exact amounts will vary by country but are expected to follow a model similar to GDPR fines.
-Some estimates cite figures up to €20 million or 4% of global turnover, but these are projections based on the GDPR model.
-The actual per-country penalty frameworks have not yet been confirmed for the textile delegated act.
+The regulatory risk compounds this.
+Under ESPR, non-compliant products can be blocked from sale in the EU, and member states must establish “effective, proportionate, and dissuasive” penalties.
+Fines are expected to follow a model similar to GDPR enforcement.
+Exact per-country penalty frameworks for the textile delegated act have not yet been confirmed.

 The Digital Product Passport is legally established under ESPR.